sleekc/FProject-Mod3/README.md

 Folder -> cps contain php script that is in AWS

-1)cps.php->The script connect,and insert the value into the database.
+1)cps.php->The script connect,and insert the value into the database, email notification.

 2)cpsdata.php->Script the do a sql query, count all the reading in a day, prepare the return data in json for google chart.